Maternal Nutrition and Wellness

 This course has been developed in collaboration with the Division of Public Health Nutrition Services Branch, Department of Health and Human Services, North Carolina and the NC Institute for Public Health at the Gillings School of Global Public Health, the University of North Carolina at Chapel Hill.

-This course is approved for 15 Level 1 Continuing Professional Education Units (CPEUs) from the Commission on Dietetic Registration, for Registered Dietitian Nutritionists (RDNs), Registered Dietitians (RDs), and Dietetic Technicians, Registered (DTRs).
+This course is approved for 15 Level 1 Continuing Professional Education Units (CPEUs) from the Commission on Dietetic Registration, for Registered Dietitian Nutritionists (RDNs), Registered Dietitians (RDs), Nutrition and Dietetics Technicians, Registered (NDTRs), and Dietetic Technicians, Registered (DTRs).
 For those not eligible for CPEU credit, 1.5 Continuing Education Units (CEUs) will be awarded upon completion of the course from the Friday Center for Continuing Education at the University of North Carolina at Chapel Hill.

-In order to successfully complete the course, the computer equipment you use should meet the following minimum hardware and software requirements:
+In order to successfully complete this course, the computer equipment used should meet the following minimum hardware and software requirements: